ruizdani301/crehana-test/README.md

 POST	http://localhost:8000/tasklists/    	Create a task list GET	    http://127.0.0.1:8000/tasklists/1/tasks?status=in_progress&priority=high  Get
                                                                                  conditional task
-You can see the description of all APIs in swagger documentation ->  http://localhost:8000/docs
+* You can see the description of all APIs in swagger documentation ->  http://localhost:8000/docs
+* When logging in, a token will be returned which must be used to call the rest of the endpoints.

 ```
 ![alt text](img/image-2.png)